Ezi Family from Matanuska

 post was washed away, as well as many of the homes at Niteh and the surrounding

 towards the Knik River.
-This new location is referred to in some records as New Niteh
+This new location is referred to, in some

-Shem Pete tells a story about Basdut and his wife Noatha in a book
+book, he tells a story about Basdut and his wife Noatha.
+Pete says that

-says that
+Noatha (Nicholi) was the daughter of a powerful medicine man at Tyone Lake,

-Noatha (Nicholi) was the daughter of a powerful medicine man at Tyone Lake.
-She walked from Tyone Lake all the way to Niteh, where she
+and she walked from Tyone Lake all the way to Niteh, where she married Basdut

-time with Noatha), gives a slightly different account of the
+considerable time with Noatha), gives a slightly different account of the

 story.
 Alberta said that Noatha's father and step-mother (from the Copper

 worked all summer, putting up dried fish.
 While there, she met Basdut who